siddartham/data-engineering-ecosystem/README.md

 ### Attribute Naming Standards
 `attribute-name-validator` - This package provides a tool for attribute name validation against the naming standards.

+### Miscellaneous Libraries/Folders

+1. `cerberus-assistant` - to retrieve secrets from cerberus vault
+2. `docker-utilties` - to publish docker images
+3. `mail-client` - a CLI & library to send updates as mails
+4. `dev-env-setup` - instructions to setup development environment

 ### Current Status